devshashwat/Tweets-Vector-Space-Model/README.md

 •	This program gives VSM tf idf, and Search Query Test Cases for ranked search as output.

-•	Expected output for Search Query Test cases is also included as a comment in end of this code.
+•	This program gives finds similarity of the phrase search query using cosine similarity.

 •	The Ranked output has been sorted in descending order so that we can know which tweet is the most like the test cases we have in the input.

-•	There a plenty more test cases which can be used to detect the vaccine misinformation.
+•	There a plenty more test cases which can be used to detect the vaccine misinformation spreading users and if they are verified profiles.

+•	I have added the screenshot of test cases and GUI in the folder Test Cases.